Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

-The positive real roots of these two equations can be found as a by-product of the well-known classification \cite{Cha} of the different types of timelike geodesics, which are summarized in section~\ref{sec:evaluate}.
-This classification shows that at least one turning point exists whenever
+A classification of the positive real roots of these two equations can be found as a by-product of the well-known classification \cite{Cha} of the different types of timelike equatorial geodesics, summarized in Appendix~\ref{sec:evaluate}.
+The latter classification shows that at least one turning point exists whenever

 or